Making a difference in the fight against climate change.

 Solarcentury is in business for a purpose: to make a meaningful difference in the fight against climate change.
-How do we measure our progress against this overriding objective?
+How do we measure our success against this overall objective?

-We have designed a calculator which shows how much clean solar electricity is being generated by every solar installation Solarcentury has sold since we were formed in 1998.
-And with every unit of solar electricity generated, there is a corresponding amount of carbon that has NOT been burned and released into the atmosphere, carbon that would have been released if the power had been generated by burning fossil fuels.
+The carbon clock calculates the amount of clean solar electricity generated by every solar installation Solarcentury has sold since we were formed in 1998.
+And with every unit of solar electricity generated, there’s a corresponding amount of carbon that has been prevented from being released into the atmosphere.

 To calculate the electricity that is being generated from systems we have sold, we have to take account of a number of factors.
 In particular, the size of the systems, where they are deployed around the world (and therefore the yield in that particular country) and how long they’ve been installed for because solar PV degrades very slightly over time.